Cavity Wall Insulation

 Cavity wall insulation is one of the most effective ways to reduce heat loss from your home.
 Properties built between the 1920s and 1990s are most likely to benefit, and many households can get it installed completely free.

 Eligible households pay nothing.
-The government's ECO4 scheme covers the full cost of cavity wall insulation for qualifying properties.
+The Great British Insulation Scheme (GBIS) covers the cost of cavity wall insulation for qualifying properties.

 ~35%